We saw in Basic Information, that some sequences can be expressed by a single formula.

 Explicit Sequence

-Notice how this graph goes into Quadrant IV.
+Notice how this sequence's graph goes into Quadrant IV.

 Ex2